Marine Pollution Act 2012 Review

 The Act also includes a number of important State-based requirements such as the prevention of pollution from oil / chemical transfers, insurance requirements, Ministerial powers to respond to pollution incidents and recovery of clean-up costs following a pollution incident.

-Transport for NSW has released a discussion paper to facilitate stakeholder input to the review.
+Transport for NSW released a discussion paper to facilitate stakeholder input to the review.
+Consultation on the discussion paper closed on 16 October 2019.
 The review process is known as a statutory review under NSW Government procedures.
 The review will consider whether the policy objectives of the Act remain valid and the terms are appropriate for securing those objectives.